pkmio/tempro/README.md

-TEMPRO_FUNCTIONS_ENV      set to the path of a file to source after the env_file is sourced. default to 'functions.env' TEMPRO_AUTO_APPROVE       if set to 'yes', the prompt will not be displayed and the command will automatically be run TEMPRO_PRINT_K8S_CLUSTER  if set to 'yes', print the current kubernetes cluster in the INFO section TEMPRO_DIFF_K8S           if set to 'yes', will add show diffs for kubectl + helm commands TEMPRO_SUB_MODE           if set to 'yes', tempro will only template process files and echo the results
+TEMPRO_FUNCTIONS_ENV      set to the path of a file to source after the env_file is sourced. default to 'functions.env' TEMPRO_AUTO_APPROVE       if set to 'yes', the prompt will not be displayed and the command will automatically be run TEMPRO_PRINT_K8S_CLUSTER  if set to 'yes', print the current kubernetes cluster in the INFO section TEMPRO_SUB_MODE           if set to 'yes', tempro will only template process files and echo the results
 ```